-Unit Time: 9:21 AM (09:21) January 8, 2010(America/New\York)

-Battery Voltage: 12.8V

-Estimated Runtime: Insufficient Data

-Photocell Reading: 39

-Photocell Limits: 1500 - 3750 Temperature: 0F / -17C
+Unit Time: 9:21 AM (09:21) January 8, 2010(America/New\York) Battery Voltage: 12.8V Estimated Runtime: Insufficient Data Photocell Reading: 39 Photocell Limits: 1500 - 3750 Temperature: 0F / -17C Up-Time:

-Up-Time:

 Unit Time & Date - The current time and date, as set on the unit.
 This should be the same as the current time in its time zone, for accurate scheduling.
-You can set the unit's date and time from the CMS Unit menu (see page 64).
+You can set the unit's date and time from the CMS Unit menu (see page 69).

 Battery Voltage - Indicates the voltage of the battery bank on the CMS unit.
 Refer to the information that came with your CMS unit for the normal operating voltage of its batteries.
+This status is color-coded: green for a healthy voltage, yellow if the voltage has declined significantly, and red if voltage is critically low.

 Estimated Runtime - An estimate of how much longer the CMS unit can continue to run.
 If the battery bank consistently drains more at night than it charges during the day, this time may be limited.
-Otherwise, the estimated runtime will appear as infinity $(\infty)$ .
+Otherwise, the estimated runtime will appear as infinity ( $\infty$ ).
 For the first several days that the CMS unit is in operation, there is not yet enough information to calculate the estimated runtime.
 In this case, the field will read "Insufficient data."